Internet censorship in Tunisia: Censorship following the Tunisian revolution

-Reporters Without Borders fears that porn-site filtering could lead to further reversals in recently lifted censorship policies.
-They assert that the provisional government's generalized, undefined filtering infringes on the principles of Network neutrality and promises made by the Tunisian High Commission for the Realization of Revolutionary Goals, Political Reforms, and Democratic Transition after the Revolution.
-The ATI's appeals process is not yet complete.
+Reporters Without Borders suggests that porn-site filtering could exacerbate reversals in recently lifted censorship policies.
+They contend that the provisional government's generalized and unspecific filtering infringes the principles of Network neutrality and violate promises made by the Tunisian High Commission for the Realization of Revolutionary Goals, Political Reforms, and Democratic Transition after the Revolution.
+The ATI's appeal is not yet complete.

-Tunisia held elections on 23 October 2011 to create a post-revolution Constituent Assembly.
-Mongi Marzouk was appointed as Tunisia's Minister of Communication Technologies to the newly formed Jebali Cabinet on 20 December 2011.
+Tunisia held elections on October 23, 2011, to create a post-revolution Constituent Assembly.
+Mongi Marzouk was appointed as Tunisia's Minister of Communication Technologies to the newly formed Jebali Cabinet on December 20, 2011.
 Marzouk's early political career demonstrated his will to maintain the provisional government's proclamation to freedom of information and expression.
-On 4 September 2012 at the National Forum on Internet Governance, Marzouk formally lifted Internet censorship in Tunisia and announced that Tunisia has seen the “end of (error message) Ammar 404.”.
+On September 4, 2012, at the National Forum on Internet Governance, Marzouk formally lifted Internet censorship in Tunisia and announced that Tunisia has seen the “end of Ammar 404,” a slang term referring to Tunisian Internet censorship at large.
 Two days later Tunisia attended the Freedom Online Conference in Nairobi, a platform for coalition members to further the agenda of Internet governance.
-During the Conference, Tunisia officially became the third African member in the international coalition.
-Tunisia continued its promotion of uncensored Internet at the 2012 ICT4ALL Forum on September 17–20 in Hammamet.
+During the conference, Tunisia officially became the third African member in the international coalition.
+Tunisia continued its promotion of uncensored Internet at the 2012 ICT4ALL Forum, September 17–20th in Hammamet.
 There, Marzouk declared that bilateral and multilateral discussions would resume in lieu of ICT4ALL's Forum policy recommendations for Tunisia's socio-economic development.

 Cyber activists are skeptical of the new regime's policies.
 Sleh Edine Kchouk, President of the Tunisian Pirate Party, believes that continuous Internet monitoring and Ben Ali-era practices are still present.
-Following Marzouk's announcement to lift Internet censorship, Kchouk notes “Tunisia has always embraced advanced technologies when it comes to the virtual world, in theory.
-But in practice, it’s completely different.”.
+Following Marzouk's announcement to lift Internet censorship, Kchouk notes, “Tunisia has always embraced advanced technologies when it comes to the virtual world, in theory.
+But in practice, it’s completely different.”
 In September, the United Nations appealed to Tunisia to operationalize its freedom of expression and information policies with respect to the media.
 Despite the country's latest Internet policy reforms, censorship is allegedly enacted upon media activists that fail to comply with Jebali Cabinet member's ideals of Tunisian “tradition” and “culture.”